jeffersonmwanaut/Zana/README.md

 }
 ```

-#### Generating URLs in Templates
+#### Generating URLs in Views

 Instead of writing the link URLs by hand, use the `generateUrl()` static method from the `Zana\Router\Router` to generate URLs based on the routing configuration.

-Later, if you want to modify the URL of a particular page, all you'll need to do is change the routing configuration, the templates will automatically generate the new URL.
+Later, if you want to modify the URL of a particular page, all you'll need to do is change the routing configuration, the layout will automatically generate the new URL.

 ```html
 <div>